 When she was in her early 20s, she got married, had my dad (Derek), and moved with her young family to Vancouver, BC, Canada.
 They bought a house and she was able to find a teaching job fairly quickly, two things that are near impossible nowadays.
 Seriously, if she had kept her house in Vancouver all this time, it would be worth millions!

 After a few years in Vancouver, they moved to Terrace, BC, and my grandma continues to live there along with my aunt (my dad’s younger sister) and my two cousins.
 My grandma has been living the retired life for the past few decades and now spends her time gardening and painting watercolours.

 She painted this lovely postcard-sized painting of the BC coast for me before I moved to Toronto, I still have it in a frame in my living room (thanks grandma!).

-This episode is the first time I’ve ever heard my grandma’s story from her herself.
-Over the years I’d hear things from my dad, but one of the great things about having a podcast is it gives me a reason to sit down with people and let them share their story with me.
+This episode is the first time I’ve ever heard my grandma’s story from her.
+Over the years I’d hear things from my dad, but one of the great things about having a podcast is it gives me a reason to sit down with people and let them share their stories with me.

 I am so grateful my grandma let me interview her, and I definitely plan on interviewing a few more family members soon too!

 Sometimes it’s the people closest to you who have gone through the most incredible things.
 Maybe this episode will inspire you to pick up the phone or email one of your family members so you can hear their story.
 Who knows, maybe you’ll learn something!